gorthal/solidaritybundle2021/README.md

 This operation starts today on itch.io and will end **on Sunday, November 28, 2021**.

 ## How to participate?
 You are a professional or amateur game author or editor and you are interested in this charity action?
-You just have to publish your contribution on the itch.io website and join the Solidarity Bundle at this address : XXXX (address to come!)
+You just have to publish your contribution on the itch.io website and join the Solidarity Bundle at this address : XXXX (URL to come!)

 We are open to all games that stimulate our imaginations: role-playing games, LARP, game books, interactive fictions, multiple choice poems, lyrical games, ritual games, ...